VEuPathDB/conifer/Util/lib/conifer/docs/DevelopersGuide.md

 ### Add default configuration values

-    WDKTemplateSite/Model/config/gestalt/roles/gestalt/vars/WDKTemplate/default.yml
+    WDKTemplateSite/Model/config/conifer/roles/conifer/vars/WDKTemplate/default.yml

 Default values for templating variables are defined here, some/all of which can be overridden as desired by other vars yaml files downstream in the hierarchy.
-To make `gestalt seed` usable, you should list *all* variables here and use the `=g=` comment marker for those that have no default value and must be defined elsewhere in the hierarchy.
+To make `conifer seed` usable, you should list *all* variables here and use the `=g=` comment marker for those that have no default value and must be defined elsewhere in the hierarchy.
 Unfortunately there is not a good way to know what variables are required other than to manually get the variables from the configuration templates.
-As a starting point, you can grep the variables out of all the templates; just be careful to note that some variables are internal to gestalt (used in comments) or may come from test templates.
+As a starting point, you can grep the variables out of all the templates; just be careful to note that some variables are internal to conifer (used in comments) or may come from test templates.
 Also some variables might not fit the regex used here (e.g. `modelprop` in `model.prop.j2`).